 Cloth diapers or disposable diapers?
 That is a question that every mother has to face.
-Undoubtedly a new mother has older relatives that recommend cloth and younger friends that recommend the convenience of disposable.
+Undoubtedly a new mother has older relatives who recommend clothes and younger friends who recommend the convenience of disposables.

 Before you try to make up your mind about which to use let me give you a few things to consider.